Research-led layout Portfolio-ready example Accessible interaction

 UX Designer CV Example

-Start with Mia Carter's ux designer structure, then replace the sample process, shipped work, and design outcomes with your own.
+Start with Mia Carter’s structure, then replace the sample research, portfolio, and usability evidence with your own work.

 CV preview

-This printable preview shows how Mia Carter presents UX Designer experience in London, UK, leading with User research, Wireframing, and Prototyping and shipped work rather than generic creative claims.
+This printable preview shows how Mia Carter presents UX Designer experience in London, UK, with a clear balance of user research, wireframing, prototyping, and shipped design evidence that hiring teams can scan quickly.

-Notice how the layout keeps User research, Wireframing, and Prototyping visible while still leaving space for User Journey Redesign and other supporting proof.
+Notice how the layout keeps research, interaction design, and accessibility visible while still leaving space for portfolio case studies and supporting proof.

 Why it works